mpalmer7/cryptool/README.md

 `>> python cryptool.py -f textfile.txt`   for file input <br />

 The program will attempt to guess what kind of cipher you are trying to decrypt. <br />
-If you know what cipher you are decrypting, that can also be specified with one of the below flags. <br />
+If you know what cipher you are decrypting, that can also be specified with one of the below flags: <br />
 `caesar`     Caesar Cipher <br />
 `-binary`    Binary to Plaintext <br />
 `-b64`       Base 64 to Plaintext <br />